KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

         intellectual content;
     3.  sufficient participation in the work to take public responsibility for appropriate portions of the content;
-    4.  final approval of the version to be published
+    4.  final approval of the version to be published.
-3. Acquisition of funding, collection of data (for example, from a fee-for-service core facility), or general supervision of the research group (e.g. by former or current mentors not directly involved in the conception or execution of the publication), alone, does not justify authorship.
+3. Acquisition of funding, collection of data (for example, from a fee-for-service core facility), or general supervision of the research group (e.g., by former or current mentors not directly involved in the conception or execution of the publication), alone, does not justify authorship.
 4. Financial and material support should be disclosed.